BernhardHumm/AAI/manuscript/02_Machine_Learning.md

-#### Which prediction performance measure to chose for classification tasks?
+#### Which prediction performance measure to choose for classification tasks?

 Selecting a suitable prediction performance measure and required value for a concrete classification use case is a difficult task.
 As a rule of thumb, accuracy as a simple and easy-to-understand measure is usually a good choice when dealing with balanced datasets.